In the last post, I introduced the idea of building a financial team.

 Yes, my football background is showing.
 And no, I was definitely not a quarterback.

+But here's what I mean by that.
+A good financial advisor isn't just one person — they're an instant network.
 They've spent years building relationships with mortgage specialists, accountants, lawyers, insurance professionals, and other experts.
 And if they're doing their job well, those aren't just names in a contact list.
-They're people your advisor has worked with, vetted, and trusted.
+They're people your advisor has worked with, and trusts based on experience.

 That matters more than most people realize.

-Reason two: The relationship.
+Reason two: the relationship.

 It's to understand you.

-An advisor who really knows you can help make better decisions faster, flag problems before they become expensive, and keep you steady when emotions start driving the car.
+That foundation is what makes everything else work.
+Because the advice you receive is only as good as the information behind it.
+An advisor who really knows you may help make better decisions faster, flag problems before they become expensive, and keep you steady when emotions start driving the car.

-So...
-What does "good" actually look like in practice?
+So — what does "good" actually look like in practice?

 Here's what to actually look for:

-Use referrals.
-But use them properly
+Use referrals — but use them properly

 Don't ask: "Do you know a good mortgage broker?"